Carnagion/dissertation/interim/interim.typ

 == Motivation

-Prior approaches to runway sequencing have employed a variety of methods -- both exact and heuristic-based -- such as first-come-first-serve (FCFS) @furini-improved-horizon, branch-and-bound, mixed-integer linear programming @beasley-scheduling-aircraft, dynamic programming @lieder-scheduling-aircraft @lieder-dynamic-programming, and mixed-integer programming (MIP) @lieder-dynamic-programming @avella-time-indexed.
+Prior approaches to runway sequencing have employed a variety of methods -- both exact and heuristic-based -- such as first-come-first-serve (FCFS) @furini-improved-horizon, branch-and-bound, linear programming @beasley-scheduling-aircraft, dynamic programming @lieder-scheduling-aircraft @lieder-dynamic-programming, and mixed-integer programming (MIP) @lieder-dynamic-programming @avella-time-indexed.
 Some have also incorporated a rolling horizon to lower the exponential computation time required for large problem instances @furini-improved-horizon @beasley-scheduling-aircraft.

 However, these approaches have focused primarily on generating optimal runway sequences or de-icing schedules in isolation or in a decomposed manner (i.e., generating solutions for the two problems independently of each other).
 There is a possibility that integrating the solutions of runway sequencing and de-icing yields more optimal results, and as such, the problem is ripe for investigation.
 This project is thus one of the first of its kind, and investigates four distinct approaches to determining the order of de-icing using three different algorithms.